 Education - Rudolph earned his bachelor's degree in architecture at Auburn University (then known as Alabama Polytechnic Institute) in 1940 and then moved on to the Harvard Graduate School of Design to study with Bauhaus founder Walter Gropius.
 After three years, he left to serve in the Navy for another three years, returning to Harvard to receive his master's in 1947.

-Sarasota - He is one of the modernist architecture architects considered part the Sarasota School of Architecture.
+Sarasota - He is one of the modernist architecture architects considered part of the Sarasota School of Architecture.
 Following his studies at Harvard, Rudolph moved to Sarasota, Florida, and partnered with Ralph Twitchell for four years until he started his own practice in 1951.
 Rudolph's Sarasota time is now part of the period labeled Sarasota Modern in his career.

 Yale - While Dean of Yale Architecture School, Rudolph taught Norman Foster, Charles Gwathmey, Richard Rogers, and Stanley Tigerman all attending the Master's course as students.
 Foster in particular has noted the significant influence that Rudolph had upon him.